 How to Use Color Strategically

-Opt for a satin or semi-gloss finish
+• Opt for satin or semi-gloss finishes – adds light reflection

-Use large-format tiles in similar tones
+• Use large-format tiles in matching tones – makes walls look less busy

 Should You Avoid Dark Colors?